helm/helm/docs/provenance.md

 If the keyring (containing the public key associated with the signed chart) is not in the default location, you may need to point to the keyring with `--keyring PATH` as in the `helm package` example.

-If verification fails, the install will be aborted before the chart is even pushed up to Tiller.
+If verification fails, the install will be aborted before the chart is even rendered.

 ### Using Keybase.io credentials